 #2) Forge TSA Lock w/ Open Alert Indicator

-One of the most basic and essential travel locks is a TSA approved combination padlock.
-The Forge brand currently has 78% 5-star reviews with well over 1,500 total reviews.
+One of the most basic and essential travel locks is a TSA-approved combination padlock.
+The Forge brand currently has excellent feedback.

 It’s important to buy a reliable lock that won’t fail on you.
 I once ran into a dilemma in the Mexico City airport when my combination travel lock suddenly decided to stop working.
 These locks by Forge won’t give you that problem.